lemuriad/IREPEAT/readme.md

 * **S** is a separator-generator argument, i.e. **S()** expands to a separator.

 Number **N** (the provided 'cardinal') and its generated repeat-indices **H**... ('ordinals')
-are represented as 'HEXS'; parenthesized sequences of hex digits:
+are represented as 'HEXS'; sequences of (adjacent parenthesized) hex digits:

 ```cpp
  XREPEAT((0)(3),X,COLON); -> X((0)(0));X((0)(1));X((0)(2));